Leading A Short-Term Program Abroad

 Complete and submit the following documents to your department chair:

-Once the paperwork is processed, the offices of Travel Services (TS) and International Programs and Services (IPS) will contact the program director with confirmation and information emails.
+Once the paperwork is processed, the offices of Travel Services (TS) and the Center for International Programs (CIP) will contact the program director with confirmation and information emails.

 4 Months Prior to Trip

-- Contact IPS to register for the Study Abroad policy and procedures workshop.
+- Contact CIP to register for the Study Abroad policy and procedures workshop.

 - Review Responsibilities and Liability of Program Directors